 A Linux repository supports the immutability feature that allows you to make your backup files immutable for the specified time period.
 For more information about immutability, see Hardened Repository.

 To communicate with a Linux-based repository, Veeam Backup & Replication uses two Veeam Data Movers that are responsible for data processing and transfer:

 - Veeam Data Mover on the backup proxy

 - Veeam Data Mover on the Linux backup repository

-For more information about Veeam Data Movers communication with Linux-based server, see Veeam Data Movers.
+For more information about Veeam Data Movers communication with a Linux-based server, see Veeam Data Movers.

 Veeam Data Mover establishes a connection with the source-side Data Mover on the backup proxy, enabling efficient data transfer over LAN or WAN.

 A machine performing the role of a repository must meet the following requirements: